 If you’ve been on a Disney Cruise before, you know that food is a big part of your experience.
-Most of the food is included in your experience, so you’re encouraged to try lots of new things.
+Most of the food is included in your experience at no additional cost, so you’re encouraged to try lots of new things.
 During my trip on the Disney Wonder last year, I loved the three restaurants that I visited – Tiana’s Place, Triton’s, and Animator’s Palate.
 If you are planning a trip on the Disney Wonder soon, here’s everything you need to know about the Disney Wonder restaurants.

 Disney Wonder Restaurants